Chan20031/cloudexpense-app/PRODUCTION_SETUP.md

 All other environment variables are already configured in the `apprunner.yaml` file except for:
 - `SENDGRID_API_KEY` - This must be set manually in the App Runner console for security

+## Frontend-Backend Connection Fix

+**IMPORTANT**: The issue where uploads were connecting to localhost instead of production has been fixed by:

+1. **amplify.yml**: Environment variables are now set in the Amplify build configuration
+2. **.env.production**: Production environment file created as backup
+3. **All API calls**: Properly configured to use production URLs when deployed

+Your friends will now be able to use all features including:
+- User registration and email verification
+- Password reset functionality
+- File uploads and image handling
+- All transaction and income features

 ### SendGrid Setup